xmengkinaxis/CPP/System Design Interview Checklist.md

 ## Single point of failure require--> Redundancy and Replication
 HA Architecture - Micro services

-Redundancy: the duplication of critical components or functions of a system with the intention of increasing the reliability of the system and to improve actual system performance.
+**Redundancy**: the duplication of critical components or functions of a system with the intention of increasing the reliability of the system and to improve actual system performance. <br>
 Widely used in DBMS, usually with a primary-replica relationship between the original and the copies.
-The primary server gets all the updates, which then ripple through to the replica servers.
+The primary server gets all the updates, which then ripple through to the replica servers.<br>

-Replication: sharing information to ensure consistency between redundant resources (e.g. SW or HW), to improve reliability, fault-tolerance, or accessibility.
+**Replication**: sharing information to ensure consistency between redundant resources (e.g. SW or HW), to improve reliability, fault-tolerance, or accessibility.<br>

-Highly Availability Mode: improve reliability, fault-tolerance, or accessibility Redundancy  - Active-passive	HA mode (remove the single point of failure and provides backup in case a crisis by failover) Replication - Active-active		HA mode
+**Highly Availability Mode**: improve reliability, fault-tolerance, or accessibility<br>
+* Redundancy  - Active-passive	HA mode (remove the single point of failure and provides backup in case a crisis by failover)<br>
-Failover
+* Replication - Active-active		HA mode <br>

+**Failover**
-(con: more hardware and additional complexity, the potential for loss of data)
+(con: more hardware and additional complexity, the potential for loss of data)<br>
-a.
-Active-passive (master-slave failover, the passive is hot/cold standby)
+* Active-passive (master-slave failover, the passive is hot/cold standby)<br>
-b.
-Active-active (master-master failover)
+* Active-active (master-master failover)<br>

-Need to ensure consistency
+Need to ensure consistency <br>
-Also provide a backup or spare functionality if needed in a crisis
+Also provide a backup or spare functionality if needed in a crisis <br>

-message queue to queue all requests, so that the system is highly available and open to updates while remaining the consistent at the same time
+message queue to queue all requests, so that the system is highly available and open to updates while remaining the consistent at the same time<br>

-Redundancy - describes the fact that you have more than one node/component/process in a system and it's pretty useful for handling failovers.
-In the case that one of your nodes fail, another node in the system can take over and carry on.<br> Redundancy can be: active - where all the traffic goes to all nodes at the same time<br>
+**Redundancy** - describes the fact that you have more than one node/component/process in a system and it's pretty useful for handling failovers.
+In the case that one of your nodes fail, another node in the system can take over and carry on.<br>
+Redundancy can be:
+* active - where all the traffic goes to all nodes at the same time<br>
-passive - where one node receive traffic and in the case of failure, a switch will be made to another node.<br>
+* passive - where one node receive traffic and in the case of failure, a switch will be made to another node.<br>
 "Redundancy is the duplication of nodes, in case of some of them are failing"<br>

-Replication - includes redundancy, but involves the copying of data from one node to another or the synchronization of state between nodes.
-An example of where replication is done is at the databases or MQs level that forms a cluster.<br> Replication can be:
+**Replication** - includes redundancy, but involves the copying of data from one node to another or the synchronization of state between nodes.
+An example of where replication is done is at the databases or MQs level that forms a cluster.<br>
+Replication can be:
-active: each node receives each message in order to keep in sync with the rest of the nodes<br>
+* active: each node receives each message in order to keep in sync with the rest of the nodes<br>
-passive: this is the leader-follower model, where the leader receives all the requests and then forwards them to the followers.<br>
+* passive: this is the leader-follower model, where the leader receives all the requests and then forwards them to the followers.<br>
 "Replication is the synchronization of state between redundant nodes."<br>

-Redundancy : Duplication of critical components (node, process) with the aim to achieve reliability.
+**Redundancy** : Duplication of critical components (node, process) with the aim to achieve reliability.
 Redundancy helps avoid single-point failure.
 For instance, if we have two instances running and one of them fails then, then the system can switch over to another one.<br>

-Replication : Sharing information to ensure consistency between redundant resources.
+**Replication** : Sharing information to ensure consistency between redundant resources.

 ## Checkpointing <-- Fault Tolerance
 Each server performs checkpointing periodically and dump a snapshot to all its data onto a remote server.
 This will ensure that if a sever dies down, another server can replace it by taking its data from the last snapshot.